 Mr. Waites is currently a Site Manager with Black Box/ACS Dataline and works with clients such as Intel and Jones Lang LaSalle providing IT service maintenance.
 His duties include preparation of competitive bids, contract negotiation, supervisor training, and scheduling resources to accommodate contractual requirements.
 Mr. Waites has over 25 years of experience in account, project, financial and human resources management.
 His educational background includes a B.S. in Business Management from the University of Phoenix.

 Mr. Bertoletti is currently retired and a part time consultant at La Lenza Consulting, which specializes in government relations, public sector management, redevelopment and sustainable development projects.
 Mr. Bertoletti has experience within municipal government at the City of Albuquerque, where he was the Deputy Chief Administrative Officer, an Executive Assistant to the Chief Administrative Officer, Deputy Director for the Planning Department, Associate Director with the Family and Community Services Department, and Director of Capital Improvements Program, among other titles.
 Mr. Bertoletti’s educational background includes a Bachelor of University Studies Sociology/Political Science from the University of New Mexico.

-The Task Force is to hold at least three Town Hall meetings to solicit comment and input from the community about needed changes to the police oversight process, and will meet as many times as necessary in order to complete a thorough evaluation and analysis of the police oversight process and report back to the City Council with its recommendations by the end of December 2013.
+The Task Force held three Town Hall meetings to solicit comment and input from the community about needed changes to the police oversight process, and met as many times as was necessary in order to complete a thorough evaluation and analysis of the police oversight process.
+It then reported back to the City Council with its recommendations.